-To begin cleaning grout fill an empty spray bottle with an equal mix of white vinegar and water.
+To tackle grout with any mildew present, fill an empty spray bottle with an equal mix of white vinegar and water.
 Spray the whole area generously and allow the solution to soak in for 5 minutes.
 Brush back and forth over the affected grout with an old toothbrush or a grout brush.
 Rinse with warm water.

 One way to clean a shower head properly is to first use a toothbrush to quickly scrub of any dry debris from around the holes.
 Mix a solution of equal parts white vinegar and water (you'll need about ½ pint) and pour it into a plastic bag.
-Put the plastic bag around the showerhead so the holes are submerged in the liquid.
+Put the plastic bag around the shower head so the holes are submerged in the liquid.
 Secure the bag using an elastic band or a cable tie.
 Leave to soak for at least 20 minutes, or for best results leave overnight.
 Remove the bag, then use a scourer to wipe away loose sediment and finally run the shower on hot to flush out the holes.

 It’s best to give your shower door a daily clean rather than an occasional deep clean.
 After every shower quickly mist with eco cleaner and wipe down with a clean cloth.
 Buy an inexpensive shower squeegee and use it every time you shower.
 The few seconds it takes you to do this will dramatically reduce the amount of soap scum build up, which you'll be aware of if you already know how to clean glass shower doors properly.

 For stubborn grime use a mix of bicarbonate of soda and water.
 To get started use 8tbsp of bicarb and add enough water to mix into a thick paste.
 Using a nonabrasive sponge, scrub the glass.
 Rinse using a 50/50 white vinegar and water mixture in a spray bottle.
 Dry using your squeegee or paper towels.

-Clean ugly mildew stains off your shower curtain by putting it and a few used towels into your washing machine.
+Clean ugly mildew stains off a shower curtain (if you have one) by putting it and a few used towels into your washing machine.
 Add ¼ pint of your normal washing liquid and ¼ pint of bicarbonate of soda to the load.
 Wash it in warm water on your machine's regular cycle.
 Add ¼ pint of white vinegar during the rinse cycle.
 Let it drip-dry; don’t put it in a dryer.

 It’s not pleasant to stand in dirty, lukewarm water because your shower’s drain has stopped working properly.
 In fact, a clean shower is always a well draining shower.
 The most likely clog culprit is hair, there is a simple way to fix this.
 If you're desperate, untwist a wire coat hanger and slide one end inside the drain to pull out any clumps of hair.
 Better still, use a contraption that's specifically designed to remove drain hair, such as a drain snake; or try a gel drain unblocker.

 Tips for keeping your shower clean

-- To prevent grout going mouldy spray your shower with a vinegar and water mix before you get out of the shower, two to three times each week will make a huge difference.
+- Use vinegar regularly: To prevent grout going mouldy spray your shower with a vinegar and water mix before you get out of the shower, two to three times each week will make a huge difference.

-- Use your shower squeegee every day, keep it handy so you can give the walls a quick wipe before stepping out of the shower.
+- Use your shower squeegee every day: Keep one handy so you can give the walls a quick wipe before stepping out of the shower.